viv-garot/tf-custom-plugin-mavidser-kitchen/README.md

 ### Create the Vagrant box with Terraform and Goland provisioned, and the custom plugin compiled.

 * Run the add-box.sh scripts.
-(This will create a VM from the Vagrantfile, package it and finally create a suitable re-usable box required for test kitchen ).
+(This will create a virtualbox VM from the Vagrantfile, package it and finally create a suitable re-usable box required for test kitchen ).
 > Note : This operation takes several minutes

 ```